 The great thing about a short and simple military haircut is that it allows you to don a lavish beard.
 In fact, not having too much hair on your head means you can wear it all on your face.
-Go for long, Viking beards, as they are all the rage right now.
+You can go for a long hair Viking beard, for example.

 #45.
 The Lumberjack Style Military Haircut

-This is an absolutely awesome combination of modern and classical styles that will have all the ladies throw their phone numbers at you.
-It consists of a traditional military haircut, with a clean side parting and a comb over on the longer side.
-See how the hair has been whipped up into perfection using high quality product.
-The model in the picture also has a lumberjack beard, perfect for a rough and rugged look.
+This is an absolutely awesome combination of modern and classical styles.
+It consists of a traditional military haircut, with a clean side parting and a comb-over on the longer side.
+See how the hair has been whipped up into perfection using high-quality products.
+The model in the picture also has a short lumberjack beard, perfect for a rough and rugged look.